turulomio/pdf2odt/README.md

 What is pdf2odt
 ===============

-It's a script to convert pdf to LibreOffice Writer document.
-Pdf pages are converted as images.
+'pdf2odt' is a tool developed to be able to integrate pdf files in my university notes taken with Libreoffice.

+Sometimes I need to edit its content but keeping the original document.
+So I add the converted pages to images (anchored as character) and then insert their content as text, after going through an OCR.

+This tool does not pretend to be a pdf file converter, cloning its format

 It uses pdftoppm from poppler to make conversion

 Links
 =====